-Claremont Discourse is a faculty lecture series sponsored by the Claremont Colleges Library.
+Claremont Discourse is the signature faculty lecture and discussion series sponsored by the Claremont Colleges Library.
 Claremont Discourse features faculty discussing their recent publications, research, or artistic creations.

 Lectures will be held in the Founders Room of Honnold/Mudd Library.
 Discussion will follow each lecture, and refreshments will be provided.

 Claremont Discourse: Social Justice and the Environment

 This semester Claremont Discourse, is hosting three panels that explore the natural environment, social justice, and art, with an eye to the current political and cultural environment.
 This series coordinates with the Special Collections exhibit, Home Ground: Water, Politics, and Power in Claremont and the Inland Empire, which will include materials from the Water Resources Collection and other collections in Special Collections of the Claremont Colleges Library.
 The exhibit will be on display February 6-March 31.

 With Professor Richard Haskell (Harvey Mudd College, Professor of Physics; Hixon Center for

 Sustainable Environmental Design) ; Lance Neckar (Pitzer College, Professor of Environmental

 Analysis); Teresa Sabol Spezio (Pitzer College, Adjunct Assistant Professor of Environmental